MarcusFulbright/Validate/readme.md

 $validationService->validate('isPublished', 'isBool')->setMessage('the field [isPublished] must be a boolean]);
 ```

-### Applying the Service
+### Applying the Validator

-Once you have a ValidationService configured with all your rules:
+Once you have a Validator configured with all your rules:

 ```php
 $subject = [